On a Seldom Oversight in Fermi's Calculations: Seventy Years Later: Last Lecture Notes

-Enrico Fermi's scientific mistakes had a {\textquotedblleft monumental character\textquotedblright\/} --- for instance, his Nobel Prize controversy and the xenon nuclear reactor poisoning \cite{Schwartz} --- as it was supposed to be due to the novelty and originality of his research at that new epoch in the development of nuclear physics.
-At a {\textquotedblleft personal level\textquotedblright\/} the initial calculation of the {\textquotedblleft double window effect\textquotedblright\/} in his family Chicago winter house also wasn't that successful \cite{FermiLaura}.
+Enrico Fermi's scientific mistakes had a {\textquotedblleft monumental character\textquotedblright\/} --- such as the controversy surrounding his Nobel Prize \footnote{see the originals: \cite{FermiNL38, HahnStrass39, MeitnerFrisch39, Frisch39, Andersonetal39} and \cite{FermiCU55, Schwartz} for the details; a modern review on transuranic elements is given in \cite{Kragh18}.} and the xenon nuclear reactor poisoning \cite{Schwartz} --- likely stemming from the novelty and originality of his research during that transformative period in the development of nuclear physics.
+(Every physicist would be happy to make such a mistake!)
+At a {\textquotedblleft personal level\textquotedblright\/} the initial calculation of the {\textquotedblleft double window effect\textquotedblright\/} in his family Chicago winter house wasn't that successful either \cite{FermiLaura}.
 But this list is rather short!
 On the contrary, Fermi freely shared his deep scientific ideas with colleagues and later was not involved in their publications, some at the Nobel Prize level \cite{Schwartz}.

-We are dealing here with Fermi's original lecture notes for a course Physics 341/342: Quantum Mechanics given at the University of Chicago \cite{Fermi} in the winter and spring of 1954 -- two quarters and approximately sixty lectures.
-At the end of each lecture, Fermi would always make up a problem, which was usually closely related to what he had just discussed that day (this list of problems is available in the Second Edition).
-For further details on some subjects, Fermi occasionally referred to Leonard Schiff's book, \textit{Quantum Mechanics\/}, First Edition \cite{Schiff} and also to Enrico Persico's book \textit{Fundamentals of Quantum Mechanics\/}, First Edition \cite{Persico} (Persico was Fermi's dear friend from his childhood in Italy \cite{Segre}, \cite{SegreHoerlin}).
-These lecture notes, originally written by the past Master and distributed only among his own students as a course material, nowadays already have two English editions and an extended Russian translation \footnote{with some typos corrected; see, for example, the definition of matrix multiplication on page~14--5, equation~(24), in the handwritten notes} \cite{Fermi}, which made it available for the entire physics community.
+We are examining Fermi's original lecture notes for the course Physics 341/342: Quantum Mechanics, delivered at the University of Chicago \cite{Fermi} during the winter and spring quarters of 1954.
+Spanning approximately sixty lectures across two quarters, these notes capture the essence of Fermi's teaching.
+At the end of each lecture, Fermi would compose a problem closely related to the material he had just covered that day (this list of problems is available in the Second Edition).
+For additional details on some topics, Fermi occasionally referred to Leonard Schiff's {\textit{Quantum Mechanics\/}}, First Edition \cite{Schiff}, as well as Enrico Persico's {\textit{Fundamentals of Quantum Mechanics\/}}, First Edition \cite{Persico}.
+(Persico, a close friend of Fermi since childhood in Italy \cite{Segre, SegreHoerlin}, was acknowledged in this work.)
+Originally distributed only among Fermi's students as course material, these lecture notes have since been made widely available, with two English editions and an extended Russian translation {\footnote{with some typos corrected; see, for example, the definition of matrix multiplication on page~14--5, equation~(24), in the handwritten notes\/}} \cite{Fermi}, ensuring their accessibility to the broader physics community.

 We only discuss his lecture~34 on the free relativistic electron.
 Our concern is the following: there is an unfortunate mistake, namely, as it will be shown (see also \cite{GorBarSus23}), all four bi-spinors (26)--(27) on p.~34-6 for free spin-$1/2$ particle in \cite{Fermi} (see Figures~3--4 for Fermi's handwritten notes and Appendix~B in \cite{GorBarSus23}) correspond to the positive energy eigenvalues $E=E_{+}=+R=\sqrt{c^{2}\boldsymbol{p}^{2}+m^{2}c^{4}}.$ This fact can be verified by a direct substitution into equation (24) on p.~34-5.
 For example, in the case of the third bi-spinor $u^{\left( 3\right) }$ given by equation (27) in Fermi's notes (Figure~4), one gets, up to a constant, that